hanabi/hanabi.github.io/misc/announcement-backlog.md

 - This convention only applies to variants with a dark pink, dark omni, or gray pink suit.
 - Similar to the Fake 5's Chop Move, players can also violate *Pink Promise* in order to initiate a *5 Pull* or a *5 Number Discharge*.
 - Sometimes, when a *5 Pull* is occurring, it can be ambiguous to other players on the team as to whether a *5 Pull* or a *5 Stall* is happening.
 However, when a *Fake 5 Pull* (or a *Fake 5 Number Discharge*) is happening, everyone can be sure that it is a *5 Pull*, because it would be illegal to violate *Pink Promise* when performing a *5 Stall*.

+**The Ambiguous Prism Tempo Clue** (by Lel0uch)

+- Sometimes, players have a clued prism card in their hand that matches a clued normal card in their hand.
+- For example, in a "Prism (5 Suits)" game:
+  - Bob has a blue 4 and a prism 4 in his hand.
+Both have been previously clued with a blue color clue, but Bob does not know the true identity of either card.
+- In this situation, it is hard to give a *Tempo Clue* to the right-most card.
+Thus, we agree that:
+  - a color *Tempo Clue* should focus the right-most card
+  - a rank *Tempo Clue* should focus the left most card